 Welcome to 139.123: Creative Writing at Massey Albany.

-This year, 2016, the course will be taught by Dr Jack Ross (course convenor), with the help of tutors Dr Johanna Emeney and Dr Matthew Harris.
+This year, 2018, the course will be taught by Dr Jack Ross (course coordinator), with the help of senior tutors Dr Johanna Emeney and Dr Matthew Harris.

 So what exactly does the term "Creative Writing" cover, in this particular case?
 Here's what's up on the Massey University website: